vishvAsa/kalpAntaram/kANe/v2p2/36/General_Index.md

 445n, 675, 723n, 883.
 Bbavigyottara-puraga, 349, 874, 882,

-883. Bhikoa (alms obtained by begging); all to be placed before toacher, 311-312; duty of householdors to give to brahmacarins and yatis, 311 ; brahmao&rins to tako to, 308-312; food obtained by, sup posed to be pure for bralımacārids, 310; froin sūdras allowed to bra. hmao&rins only in distress, 310; growing strictnost 88 to caste of persons of whom to beg for food in case of brabmacarias, 809-310; mother the first person of whom to beg, 309; quantity of food to be given as, 311 ; refusal to give food to a brahmacarin results in loss of morit ( punya ), 309; ralos a bout,
+883. Bhikoa (alms obtained by begging); all to be placed before toacher, 311-312; duty of householdors to give to brahmacarins and yatis, 311 ; brahmao&rins to tako to, 308-312; food obtained by, sup posed to be pure for bralımacārids, 310; froin sūdras allowed to bra. hmao&rins only in distress, 310; growing strictnost 88 to caste of persons of whom to beg for food in case of brabmacarias, 809-310; mother the first person of whom to beg, 309; quantity of food to be given as, 311 ; refusal to give food to a brahmacarin results in loss of morit ( puṇya ), 309; ralos a bout,

 309-312.
 Bhikpukopanigad, 939.